VCityTeam/UD-Viz/docs/static/Devel/game.md

 This document gives an overview of how the game part works.
 Here are some different implementations of the game part:

+## Prerequisites

+- Run a back-end in node.js with express.
+See [MDN DOC](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Introduction).
+- See [here](../../../packages/browser/Readme.md#how-to-use-it-in-your-demo) how to import @ud-viz/browser framework.

-## Creating a simple game (Singleplayer)
+## Creating a singleplayer simple game

-The goal of this section is to learn how to set a simple game structure (you can see the final result [here](../../../examples/SimpleGame.html) to check where every code sample should be added):
+The goal of this section is to learn how to set a singleplayer simple game structure:

-You can see [here](./ud_viz_browser/ud_viz_browser.md) how to import @ud-viz/browser framework
+You can see the final result of this tutorial [here](../../../examples/SingleplayerSimpleGame.html) to check where every code sample should be added (this example import @ud-viz/browser with bundle).

 **Create a scene**

-Initialize a `Frame3DPlanar` which creates a [itowns](http://www.itowns-project.org/itowns/docs/#api/View/PlanarView) PlanarView](http://www.itowns-project.org/itowns/docs/#api/View/PlanarView).
+Initialize a `Frame3DPlanar` which creates a [itowns PlanarView](http://www.itowns-project.org/itowns/docs/#api/View/PlanarView).

 ```js
 // Define geographic extent: CRS, min/max X, min/max Y